adhocore/docker-phpfpm/README.md

 [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=Production+ready+PHP7+and+PHP8+docker+images+with+plenty+extensions&url=https://github.com/adhocore/docker-phpfpm&hashtags=docker,dockerimage,php7,php8,phpext)

 Docker PHP FPM with lean alpine base.
-The download size is just about ~100MB.
+The download size is just about ~150MB.

-It contains PHP8.0.6 with plenty of common and useful extensions.
+It contains PHP8.0.7 with plenty of common and useful extensions.

-You can also continue using [`adhocore/phpfpm:7.4`](./7.4.Dockerfile).
+You can also continue using [`adhocore/phpfpm:7.4`](./7.4.Dockerfile) for PHP7.4.20.

 If you are looking for a complete local development stack then check [`adhocore/lemp`](https://github.com/adhocore/docker-lemp).